 Registered Shareholders and duly appointed proxyholders may ask questions at the Meeting and vote by completing a ballot online during the Meeting.
 If you plan to vote at the Meeting, it is important that you are connected to the Internet at all times during the Meeting in order to vote when balloting commences.
 It is your responsibility to ensure Internet connectivity for the duration of the Meeting.
 You should allow ample time to log in to the Meeting online and complete the check-in procedures.
 Non-registered Shareholders who have not duly appointed themselves as proxyholders may listen to the Meeting and ask questions but may not vote.
 Guests will not be permitted to vote or ask questions during the Meeting.
-For any technical difficulties experienced during the check-in process or during the Meeting, please call 1-800-586-1548 (Canada and the United States) or 1-303-562-9288 (international) for assistance.
+If you encounter any difficulties accessing the virtual meeting during the check-in or meeting time, please call the technical support number that will be posted on the Virtual Shareholder Meeting log in page.

 The Meeting platform is fully supported across browsers and devices running the most updated version of applicable software plugins.
 You should ensure you have a strong, preferably high-speed, Internet connection wherever you intend to participate in the Meeting.
 The Meeting will begin promptly at 3:00 p.m.
-(Eastern Time) on Thursday, September 8, 2022.
+(Eastern Time) on Thursday, September 7, 2023.
 We recommend that you log in at least fifteen minutes before the Meeting starts.